The Collection

 About the Constitutional Court Art Collection

-The Constitutional Court Art Collection (CCAC) is more than an aesthetic addition to the Constitutional Court building.
-It provides a visual interface between art and justice for the public entering the highest court in South Africa.
+The Constitutional Court Art Collection (CCAC) is more than a decorative addition to the Constitutional Court building.
+It provides a visual interface for the pursuit of justice for the public entering the highest court in South Africa.

 In 1994 when the first eleven Justices were appointed to the Court, Justice Albie Sachs and Justice Yvonne Mokgoro were given the portfolio of decor.
 They were asked to use a minimal budget of R10,000 (about $3,000) to decorate the temporary courtroom with the dignity befitting the people that would move through it.